x-atlas-consortia/ubkg-box/README.md

 <img width="212" alt="image" src="https://github.com/user-attachments/assets/815336f4-4ae0-40e6-8b10-511250d213dd" />

-This repository describes **UBKGBox**: a self-contained, multi-component UBKG application featuring:
+This repository describes **UBKGBox**: a self-contained, multi-component UBKG application environment featuring:
 - a **back end** that hosts an instance of a UBKG context in neo4j
-- an **API** service that queries the back-end instance
 - a **front end** that:
-  - acts as a reverse proxy for other services
+  - acts as a reverse proxy for other client services
   - hosts the UBKGBox home page
-- a **guesdt** service that hosts an instance of Guesdt that executes endpoints of the API service
 - an **authorization** service that works with the reverse proxy of the front end to authorize against the UMLS API
+- UBKG client services that work with the neo4j instance hosted in the back end service, including:
+  - an **API** service
+  - a **guesdt** service that hosts an instance of the **Guesdt** client that executes endpoints of the API service
-- a **Swagger** instance that documents the endpoints of the API
+  - a **Swagger** instance that documents the endpoints of the API and uses the API

+Components interact within an internal network and are available only after the user provides a valid UMLS API key in the front end's home page.

 ---
 # UBKGBox Architecture

+**UBKGBox** comprises:
-**UBKGBox** comprises a Docker Compose file and a shell script.
+- a Docker Compose file
+- a Docker turnkey distribution, either [built locally](https://github.com/x-atlas-consortia/ubkg-neo4j/blob/main/docs/BUILD_INSTRUCTIONS.md) or obtained from the ubkg-download site.
+- configuration files
+- a shell script

 The components of UBKGBox are built from source distributed among multiple GitHub repositories: